 If one or more of the following apply to you, liposuction is an option to consider:

-- I have excess fat deposits on my hips, belly, thighs, neck or chest that won’t respond to diet or exercise.
+- I have excess fat deposits on my hips, belly, thighs, neck, chin, arms or chest that won’t respond to diet or exercise.
 Liposuction is excellent for reducing fatty bulges and sculpting a beautifully natural contour to the body.

 - I feel like certain areas are out of proportion with the rest of my figure.
 Reducing excess fat on one area of the body can bring it into better balance with your natural features.